Surviving one of the biggest earthquakes recorded in history

 These are some thoughts that kept me on track during this scary time:

 1. Gratitude.
-When you think things can’t get any worse, just remember you’re still here.
+Remember, you're still here when you think things can’t get any worse.
 When you focus on what you have, the blessings, and the goodness that you have in your life, fear subsides.

 3. Live Bold.
 Keep living, doing the things that mean something to you.
-Don’t forget that everything is changing, all the time, almost every way.
+Don’t forget that everything is changing all the time, in almost every way.
 Nothing stays the same.

 4. Balance.
-Find the key between becoming insanely busy and too much time on your hands.
-For most of us this is always a challenge.
-Listen to yourself and you will know when it’s time to have a rest and when it’s time to be active.
+Find the key between becoming insanely busy and having too much time on your hands.
+For most of us, this is always a challenge.
+Listen to yourself, and you will know when it’s time to rest and when it’s time to be active.

 5. Flowers.
 Buy yourself flowers.
 Or grow them and then pick them from your garden.
 Flowers say you’re worth it.
 You can do this.
 You’re alright.
-It’s normal to shut down, scream, lose things, think of the worst-case scenario when you have big things going in your life.
+It’s normal to shut down, scream, lose things, and think of the worst-case scenario when you have big things going on.

-6. Take notes from the Japanese and how they handle their tragedy.
-No looting, just working together, finding a solution, designating among themselves who will do what, committing to rebuilding.
+6. Take notes from the Japanese on how they handled their tragedy.
+No looting, just working together, finding a solution, designating who will do what, committing to rebuilding.
 They are resolute people.
 They don’t give up hope.
 They keep going.

 And so when life gives you more than you can seemingly handle, this is what you do.